-The Automobile Association welcomes the introduction of Average Speed cameras across Ireland, with the first of these being rolled out on the M7 between Junction 26 (Nenagh West) and Junction 27 (Birdhill) in both directions following on from a more than year-long trial of the system.
+The Automobile Association welcomes the introduction of Average Speed cameras across Ireland, with the first being rolled out on the M7 between Junction 26 (Nenagh West) and Junction 27 (Birdhill) in both directions following on from a more than year-long trial of the system.

-This is the first stretch of motorway in Ireland to use so-called Average Speed Cameras and this stretch of road has been trialling this system for a time without prosecutions.
-But, this changed from Monday 25th April.
+This is the first stretch of motorway in Ireland to use so-called Average Speed Cameras, and this stretch of road has been trialling this system for a time without prosecutions.
+But this changed from Monday 25th April.

-The trial was announced in March 2021 but there have been delays.
+The trial was announced in March 2021, but there have been delays.
 The reasons quoted for the delays were the need to calibrate and provide certification for the accuracy of the system.

-Gardai have said that prior to the installation of the Motorway Average Speed Safety System, compliance with the 120km/h motorway limit was below 70% – but during the pilot scheme this has risen but remains below 90%.
+Gardai have said that prior to the installation of the Motorway Average Speed Safety System, compliance with the 120km/h motorway limit was below 70% – but during the pilot scheme, this has risen but remains below 90%.

-Transport Infrastructure Ireland (TII) said it had analysed speed data on the M7 corridor since 2017 and identified speeding as a significant issue with some 40% of drivers exceeding the 120km/h speed limit on certain sections.
+Transport Infrastructure Ireland (TII) said it had analysed speed data on the M7 corridor since 2017 and identified speeding as a significant issue, with some 40% of drivers exceeding the 120km/h speed limit on certain sections.

 Average speed cameras work by recording your speed at two different points.
 They don’t capture your speed in a single flash.
 Instead, they’ll monitor your speed over a length of road.

 This is so people don’t slow down just before they see a camera and then speed up again afterwards.
 They help to keep the traffic flowing steadily instead of stopping and starting.

 A UK Study from 2016 showed a 36% reduction in the rate of fatal and serious collisions post-installation.
 This isn’t the first in the state.
 We have had Average Speed Cameras in Dublin’s Port Tunnel since 2017.